jaydinandrews/llama-16/docs/assembler.md

 The help flags displays the usage and available options when running the assembler.

 ##### `-o` or `--outfile`
-The outout file flag is used to choose the name and path of the outputted binary file if the assembly translation process was successful.
+The output file flag is used to choose the name and path of the outputted binary file if the assembly translation process was successful.
 This flag requires a filename or path and filename.

 The default extension of the outputted binary is `.OUT`.
 The default location of the outputted binary is the same as the source filename.